How to manage your data relationships

 Tasks in this unit include:

-To follow along with the examples in the videos and on this page, download the sample Access database here and import into Power BI Desktop (Get Data > Database > Access database).
+To follow along with the examples on this page, download the sample Access database here and import into Power BI Desktop (Get Data > Database > Access database).
 If you have any issues loading the Access database, please read this article.

-In the Model view, notice that a block represents each table and its columns and that lines between them represent relationships.
+In the Model view, notice that a block represents each table and the lines between them represent relationships.

 Adding and removing relationships is straightforward.
 To remove a relationship, right-click the relationship and select Delete.
 To create a relationship, drag and drop the fields that you want to link between tables.